ergoplatform/ergodocs/docs/mining/difficulty.md

 - [Coin hopping Attack — What after a month of Bitcoin hardfork?](https://medium.com/nikoin/coin-hopping-attack-what-after-a-month-of-bitcoin-hardfork-f5a92151fb7b)

-Autolykos will adjust slowly in response to fluctuating hashrate, but this helps prevent **adversarial** hopping.
-This algorithm has a 1.9% error rate compared to bitcoins 9.1% error rate (exponential 10% hash rate growth).
+Before [EIP37](eip37.md) Autolykos adjusted slowly in response to fluctuating hashrate, this helped to prevent **adversarial** hopping with a 1.9% error rate compared to bitcoins 9.1% error rate (exponential 10% hash rate growth).

+EIP37 was implemented as a big influx of mining hashrate over multiple epochs, especially with super-linear hashrate growth over time (as we seen with the ETH merge) results in huge spike of difficulty.
+Similarly, few slow epochs may cause huge drop.

 You can use the [difficulty & epoch monitor](https://cds.oette.info/ergo_diff.htm) to get an estimate for the next difficulty due.